binance/binance-spot-api-docs/web-socket-api.md

   [
     {
       "symbol": "BTCUSDT",
-      "standardCommission":               //Commission rates for the order depending on its role (e.g. maker or taker) {
+      "standardCommission":              //Standard commission rates on trades from the order.
+      {
         "maker": "0.00000010",
         "taker": "0.00000020",
         "buyer": "0.00000030",
         "seller": "0.00000040"
       },
-      "taxCommission":                   //Tax deduction rates for the order depending on its role (e.g. maker or taker) {
+      "taxCommission":                   //Tax commission rates on trades from the order.
+      {
         "maker": "0.00000112",
         "taker": "0.00000114",